marcoskichel/StarToken/docs/whitepaper_en.md

 The investment process happens peer-to-contract through the blockchain, making it fully trackable, eliminating a third party's need.

-The investment transaction generates new STAR Tokens, dividing them between the investor and the platform star pool, bringing it to a whole new level of potential for profitability and, once the platform is well spread, quick return.
+The investment transaction gives new STAR Tokens to the investors, bringing it to a whole new level of potential for profitability and, once the platform is well spread, quick return.

 # STAR Tokens (STAR)